oxheadalpha/tezos-k8s/mkchain/README.md

 This command will create a yaml file in your current working directory: `<$CHAIN_NAME>_values.yaml`

-If you configure your chain to run over a Zerotier VPN, mkchain will create an additional file for invitees to join your network: `<$CHAIN_NAME>_invite_values.yaml`.

 ### mkchain parameters

 You can explicitly specify some values by: